djeada/Linux-Notes/notes/files_and_dirs.md

 cat file_1.txt file_2.txt > new_file.txt
 ```

-You can also use wildcards:
+You can also use the wildcards:

 ```bash
 cat *.txt > new_file.txt